Vincent Gallo: 2010s

-In 2010, Gallo's Promises Written in Water was shown at the 67th Venice International Film Festival and the 2010 Toronto International Film Festival.
-The film received mixed reviews, and has only ever been seen at the two festivals.
+At the festival, Gallo's third feature film, Promises Written in Water, debuted.
+It was also screened once at the 2010 Toronto International Film Festival.
+The film received polarized and mostly negative reviews from critics, though several positive reviews cited it as one of the year's greatest films.
 The film was nominated for the Golden Lion.

 Gallo has stated that he has no plans to ever distribute the film and allow it to be seen again, as "I do not want my new works to be generated in a market or audience of any kind."
 He also added that allowing the film only ever being shown at two screenings was part of a deal he made with Delfine Bafort, who starred in the film.
 Gallo explained in a 2011 interview that the film would be "allowed to rest in peace, and stored without being exposed to the dark energies from the public."

-As of 2023, the film is not available to watch, and has not been screened since 2010.
+As of 2024, Promises Written in Water is not available to watch, and has not been screened since 2010.

-Other projects
+During the Venice festival, Gallo also released a short film, titled The Agent, which was nominated for Best Short Film.
+The Agent starred Sage Stallone, and has also only ever been screened twice, with Gallo having no plans to re-release it to the public.

+In 2012, Gallo starred in Davide Manuli's The Legend of Kaspar Hauser, a modern-western interpretation of the German legend of Kaspar Hauser which premiered at the International Film Festival Rotterdam.
+Gallo plays the two largest roles in the film, the English-speaking Sheriff and the Italian-speaking assassin.
+Later that year, he appeared in Julie Delpy's 2 Days in New York, in a cameo role as himself.
+In the film, Gallo appears as a Mephistopheles-like version of himself, who purchases the protagonist's (Delpy) soul, after she puts it up for auction.
+Delpy wrote the role with Gallo specifically in mind, who agreed to the part after reading the screenplay.

 In 2013, Gallo's website listed that he had directed, written, produced, and acted in his fourth feature film, April.
 It states that the film is 88 minutes long, stars Gallo as the lead character Seth Goldstone, and co-stars pornographic actor Jamie Gillis.
 The film has never been released, leading to speculation about the nature of the project.

-Gallo has also created numerous short films, including The Agent, which was nominated for Best Short Film at the 67th Venice International Film Festival.
+That year, Gallo also co-starred with Kōichi Satō and Yoo Ji-tae in Junji Sakamoto's film, Human Trust.